Airline Transport Pilot

 If a pilot applicant doesn’t meet the minimum requirements of FAR 61.159 they can obtain a Restricted ATP certificate.
 Upon meeting the requirements of FAR 61.159 they will have full privileges of an ATP.
-The most common case is military pilots, below are the minimums for graduates of a US military flight school per FAR 61.160a
+The most common case is military pilots or graduates of an approved Bachelors degree in Aviation program. below are the minimums for graduates of a US military flight school per FAR 61.160a

 TT: 750 X/C: 200

-Up to 7 hrs of Dual flight time in BE95
+Up to 7 hrs of Dual flight time in Beech Baron or Travel Air

 Unlimited Ground Instruction